dodevops/cloudcontrol/README.md

 This will run the tests of all features that supply a test suite one by one and, if all succeed, will test all features together for integration testing.
 Check out `test-features --help` for other options.

+### Testing for failing configurations

+If you'd like to test if a specific configuration fails to install, create a goss subdirectory and only put a file named `.will-fail` into it.

+When the testrunner encounters such file it will check if CloudControl fails to complete initialization.

+You can add a regular expression pattern into `.will-fail` to test if the container or command output matches it.

 ### Test debugging

 To check why a test failed, run the test-runner using the -x bash parameter to see the different commands it issues.